epoupon/fileshelter/README.md

 Once the expiry date is reached, the share is no longer available for download.
 The files are actually deleted roughly two hours after the share has expired.
 This is to make sure to not interrupt a download in progress.

-## Command line tools
+## Command line tool
+`fileshelter-cmd` is a command line tool to run commands:
-* `fileshelter-list`: list all the shares available for download
+* list: list all the shares available for download
-* `fileshelter-create`: create a share using local files.
+* create: create a share using local files.
 The files are _not_ copied in the _Fileshelter_'s working directory.
 Therefore the files must still exist while the share is available for download.
 The files are _not_ deleted once the share has expired.

-Use the `-h` option for each tool to get more details.

 ## Installation
 See [INSTALL.md](INSTALL.md) file.